Tag: a/b testing

 Tag: front-end development

-Inside the Stack: Why Vite Is Replacing Webpack for Modern Front-End Builds
+Why Vite Is Replacing Webpack in Modern Builds

 If you’ve been building front-end applications for the past decade, Webpack has probably been a constant companion—sometimes helpful, often frustrating, occasionally infuriating.
 Those 30-second (or 3-minute) build times.
 That sprawling configuration file that no one fully understands.
 The mysterious “Module not found” errors that appear only in production.